 In Christian Care Home, 0.04 Hospitalizations per 1,000 resident days

 This is the number of times residents are hospitalized per 1,000 days of care.
 There is generally a correlation between keeping patients out of the hospital and the quality of long-term care.

 Short-term Care: Rehospitalizations

-In Christian Care Home, 15.81 Percentage of Residents Rehospitalized
+In Christian Care Home, 8.48% of Residents Rehospitalized

 Short-term Care: ER Visits